TimothyBlom/Assignment1/README.txt

-Assignment 1: JAVA RPG Characters.
+Assignment 1: Java RPG Character								By Timothy Blom

-By: Timothy Blom

 For this assignment, as I understand it, I need to build a system where you can customise a RPG character.
-The character has stats and equipment that compliment eachother (for example, updating character level increases character attributes), and equipment can be character class specific.
+The character has stats and items that can effect eachother.

 No character sheets or any front-end is required for this assignment.

-Code wise, all I need to do is make classes with values that sometimes effect eachother when put together, and to test it with user testing.
-A lot of time and effort has gone in understanding the "game rules" from the Assignment1_JAVA_RPGCharacters.pdf, I am assuming learning and figuring out how this "game" works before actual coding it is a big part of the assignment and supposed to take a few days.

 I have also taken the liberty to change the names given in the PDF for my own amusement (permission was granted).

-Goals for this assignment------------------------------------------------------------------------------------------ -To create a player, character classes, weapons and armors.
--Player loadout and level can change player attributes & DPS.
--Some loadout options are restricted to a certain class or level.
--Functionalaty can be tested through user testing.
+How To Use---------------------------------------------------------------------------------------------------------
+-Open the Character file in Intelij.
+-Go to line 87.
+-From there, change the class, level or armour type as described in the commenting above it.
+-Run the code, the stats will be printed to the console.

+Note: The classes for the weapons, armour and character classes are there, just not implemented inside the character class.
+Also unit testing is not completed.
+I ran out of time to figure out how those work.

+To make it simple, below are the "rules" of the RPG system and the names, for refrence.

+Classes-----------------------------------------------------------------------------------------------------------
-What I need to make------------------------------------------------------------------------------------------------ Player character with the following values:
+Player character with the following values:
 -Name
 -Class